The foundation of Notre Dame Cathedral

-The tympanum is adorned with an impressive sculpture of Christ seated on His Throne of Majesty.
+An impressive sculpture of Christ seated on His Throne of Majesty adorns the tympanum.

-The low relief located below represents the Dead that are resurrected and the Archangel St Michael weighing their souls.
+The low reliefs below represents the Dead that are resurrected and the Archangel St Michael weighing their souls.

 The lower low relief represent their souls being directed either to Heaven or to Hell.

-The arches framing the tympanum are sculpted with angels, prophets, martyrs and virgins and end above the statues of the Twelve Apostles.
+The arches that frame the tympanum are sculpted with angels, prophets, martyrs and virgins; they end above the statues of the Twelve Apostles.

-The portal was severely damaged during the French Revolution but was restored.
+The portal was severely damaged during the French Revolution but was restored and new statues sculpted.

-The buttresses placed on each side of the portals are adorned with statues representing St-Etienne, St-Denis, the Synagogue and the Church.
+The buttresses framing the portals are adorned with statues representing St-Etienne, St-Denis, the Synagogue and the Church.

 Notre dame Cathedral – Sainte Anne Portal

-Sainte Anne Portal is located on the right side of the facade.
+Sainte Anne Portal is the oldest of the three portals.

-Mary is seated on a throne which is guarded by an angel on each side.
+Mary is seated on a throne guarded by an angel on each side.